mosaicjs/mosaic-ui-autocomplete/README.md

 # mosaic-ui-autocomplete

-Autocompletion module based on the
+Autocompletion module based on the "react-select".